Equivariant operational Chow rings of T-linear schemes: Definitions and basic properties

 For any schemes $X$ and $Y$, one has a K\"{u}nneth map

 taking $[V]\otimes [W]$ to $[V\times W]$, where $V$ and $W$ are subvarieties of $X$ and $Y$.
-This is an isomorphism only for very special schemes, but when it is, strong consequences can be derived from it, as we shall illustrate below.
-Let us start with the following remarkable result due to Ellingsrud and Stromme \cite[Theorem 2.1]{es:num}.
+This is an isomorphism only for very special schemes, e.g. linear schemes \cite[Proposition 1]{to:linear}; but when it is, strong consequences can be derived from it, as we shall see below.
+Let us start with the following result due to Ellingsrud and Stromme \cite[Theorem 2.1]{es:num}.